mrpg/doubleauction/README.md

 ## ToDo

+- implement Nasdaq OUCH.
+This also implies:
   - market orders
   - immediate or cancel orders
   - proper messaging (to keep track of what happened to every order)
   - order deletion
 - parallelization?
+- implement the BCS FBA
 - more testing